 The tribes of the Hadjeray region need more educational opportunities and quality health care facilities.
 Perhaps Christian teachers and medical workers will have the greatest opportunities to share the love of Jesus with them.

 The Hadjeray tribes are also in need of Christian resources in their own language.
-Although there are a small number of missions agencies currently working among them, very few people of the Hadjeray region have accepted Jesus as their Savior.
+A very few people of the Hadjeray region have accepted Jesus as their Savior.
 In fact, most of them have never yet had an opportunity to hear a clear presentation of the Gospel.

 Increased missions efforts, additional laborers, Christian broadcasts, and evangelistic literature are greatly needed to effectively reach the Hadjeray tribes with the Gospel.
 However, prayer is the first step toward seeing them reached.